alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 <img width="940" alt="image" src="https://user-images.githubusercontent.com/36116381/149672146-714e78ba-e3fe-494a-ad55-d0191f07995e.png">

 If you sign into OpenSea with the contract's owner address, you'll be able to update collection information.
 To the extent you included a `contractURI` function, some collection details should already be populated.

 Since OpenSea doesn't support EIP 2981, as of January 2022, you'll need to manually enter royalty information.
+If that changes in the future, your contracts should be forward compatible.

-Note: It often takes OpenSea 24 to 48 hours to cache all the metadata for minted NFTs in your collection and then add metadata filter fields.
+Note: It often takes OpenSea 24 to 48 hours to cache all the metadata for minted NFTs in your collection and then add the metadata filter fields, so be patient.